A simple history of the world's first Communist country, with humour where appropriate. But first, a brief note on social historiography.

 It's an interesting question as to whether Gorbachev wanted to save communism - he would later declare he would have preferred it if Red October had not happened.
 In the end, his attempts to save it brought the system crashing down.

 On Christmas Day, 1991, with no country left to rule, Gorbachev announced his resignation as President.
-The hammer and sickle was lowered from the Kremlin and the Soviet Union was officially finished.
+The hammer and sickle was lowered from the Kremlin, the Supreme Soviet voted itself out of existence, and the Soviet Union was officially finished.
 The Russian Federation had begun, with Yeltsin's first act to declare Russia to be the successor state to the USSR, thus allowing it to assume the USSR's place on the UN Security Council and other global responsibilities.

 See Glorious Mother Russia for how fiction often portrays this.